 At any rate, after the Battle of Naseby Charles was turned over to the Presbyterian Scots in 1646 believing he could negotiate his way out.
 However, the Scots struck a deal with Parliament and they promptly exchanged the king for money.
 Charles was forcibly seized by the New Model Army which was increasingly at odds with Parliament.
 Amazingly, Charles escaped to the Isle of Wight where he attempted a frivolous partnership with the Scots to invade England and reinstate himself, but it was never to be.
 Charles was recaptured by the Parliamentarians and the Scots were resoundingly defeated at Preston in August 1648.

 Charles was taken to Windsor.
-The army purged the Long Parliament for any with Royalist sympathies.
+The army purged the Long Parliament for any lingering Royalist sympathies.
 What remained was the aptly named “Rump Parliament” which passed an Act to establish a trial of Charles “that man of blood” for high treason and other offenses.
 The trial began in London at Westminster Hall on January 2, 1649.
-Charles refused to comply claiming that monarchs are only answerable to God.
+Charles refused to comply claiming that monarchs are answerable only to God.
 Members of Parliament were stunned to see their king in all his frailties: his grey hair and sunken eyes.
 His refusal to issue a plea was taken as an admission of guilt and he was sentenced to death by Parliament.
 When the verdict was announced Charles let out a chuckle.
 He foresaw an end coming he was convinced that his death would make him a martyr for the royalist cause.
 He hoped it would ensure a transfer of the kingship to his son Prince Charles.

 His execution was to take place outside the Banqueting House in Whitehall on January 30, 1649.
 A scaffold was erected just for the occasion.
 It was difficult to locate a proper executioner as few had the courage to kill a king.
-It was justified when Parliament was proclaimed a tyrant, traitor, murderer, and enemy of the Commonwealth.
+It was justified when Parliament proclaimed him a tyrant, traitor, murderer, and enemy of the Commonwealth.

 Charles was allowed to see his family one last time before his death.
-On the night before his death he got very little sleep.
-At dawn he arose early and proclaimed the work he had before him.
+On the night before his execution he got very little sleep.
+At dawn he arose early and announced the work he had before him that day.
 He drank a glass of claret and ate some bread.
 It was a cold morning and he wore two shirts lest anyone should mistake his shivering for cowardice.
 He was led out to the scaffold where he gave a short speech which professed his innocence (and acknowledged his punishment from God for allowing the earl of Stafford to be executed by Parliament).
 He removed his Order of the Garter jewel of St. George and handed it to one of his attendants, asking it to be given to the Prince of Wales with the addition of one word: “remember.”
 He spent a short time in prayer, then he helped the executioner push his hair up under his cap.
 His last words were: “I go from a corruptible to an incorruptible crown, where no disturbances can be, no disturbance in the world.”
 He then knelt down, stretched out his hands, and lay his head upon the block.
 With one fell swoop the king’s head was sliced off.
 Parliament had successfully usurped a king.
 A contemporary diarist Samuel Pepys wrote “there was such a groan by the thousands then present… as I never heard before and desire may never hear again.”
-The executioner held aloft the held of the king.
+The executioner held aloft the head of the king.
 It was later sewn back onto his body for burial.
 Charles I is buried in St. George’s Chapel Windsor.

 Rather than a butchery, Winston Churchill likens the killing of Charles I to a solemn ceremony or a sacrifice.
 A long and brutal war was exacted and it necessitated a satisfying conclusion for the people.
 The fault ultimately lay at the feet of the king.
 Following Charles’s execution came eleven years of Parliamentary dictatorship under the iron fist of Oliver Cromwell.
 It was to be a prologue or perhaps prelude to future events -the French Revolution and the rule of Napoleon.
 After flirting with Republicanism the civil war would only end when England ultimately acknowledged the need for its king after all.